Skip to Content

 confirm party for tron virtual queue

-Make sure the correct people are selected (it should default to people in your group that have Magic Kingdom Park Pass Reservations).
+Make sure the correct people are selected (it should default to people in your group who are eligible).

 confirm party for tron virtual queue

 A common snag is the app automatically selecting people without tickets (like kids under 3).
-Make sure that your party only consists of people with Magic Kingdom Park Pass Reservations and park tickets.
+Make sure that your party only consists of people who are eligible.

 4. In the final minutes, get ready to go